 The focus of the research is whether tropical milkweed encourages butterflies to forego migration in areas where tropical milkweed persists through winter.
 Tropical milkweed is an evergreen plant in its native habitat.
 There is the potential that the butterflies that overwinter may be more likely to harbor and pass on butterfly parasite (Ophryocystis elektroscirrha) to migrating populations of monarch butterflies.

 Should you plant tropical milkweed in your garden?

-Research is still ongoing on this issue, but in the end I agree with researcher Dara Satterfield, who promotes native plants whenever possible.
-If one had the choice (and one does), perhaps the wisest path is to plant Asclepias tuberosa.
-I'm all for living life to its fullest, but in ecological concerns, if we don't know, why take the risk?
+Research is still ongoing on this issue, but in the end, I agree with researcher Dara Satterfield, who promotes native plants whenever possible.
+Maybe the wisest path is to plant Asclepias tuberosa.
+In potentially having a negative ecological effect on a species, if we don’t know, why take the risk?

 Scientific name: Asclepias curassavica